livniiwong/computing-work/README.md

 we will always remember them.
 You are one of those teachers.
 Thank you for being my teacher.
+Thank you for being the teacher who does her best, Sacrificing your youth, time.
 I really appreciate you!

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~